pchu-1207/Neuronal_network_analysis/README.md

 What does this code do?

 -Detects activity clusters using K-means cluster analysis. validates using silhouette analysis and bootstrap reshuffling for statistical thresholds.

-- calculates activity frequency over time
+-calculates activity frequency over time

 -calculates sychronized calcium events and tests statistically using bootstrap reshuffling (1000x) using 95% threshold of empirical cumulative distribution (used as threshold for all bootstrap reshuffling tests)